vedgar/LAP2021/README.md

 # LAP2021
 Supporting materials for my talk at Logic and Applications 2021

-(Supported by Croatian Science Foundation, project #7459)
+(Supported by Croatian Science Foundation, project #7459 CompStruct)